Outwood Grange Academies Trust: Discipline

-A parent of a child who was subjected to this treatment for 35 school days, has taken a Yorkshire school to court to challenge the legitimacy of “consequence rooms”, lawyers have applied for a judicial review.
-The issues to be judged are to be loss of education, the lack of a review procedure, the lack of monitoring by Department of Education who is now responsible as academies are free of Local Authority oversight.
-The trust has failed to promote the pupil's welfare and did so in an “irrational” manner.
-The trust failed to have regard to the Equality Act 2010, as pupils with special educational needs or poor mental health are being placed in isolation against their best interests.
-The trust has failed to comply with article 8 of the European Convention of Human Rights.
+A parent of a child who was subjected to this treatment for 35 school days has taken a Yorkshire school to court to challenge the legitimacy of “consequence rooms”; lawyers have applied for a judicial review.
+The issues to be judged are to be loss of education, the lack of a review procedure, and the lack of monitoring by the Department of Education which is now responsible as academies are free of Local Authority oversight.
+The trust has been accused of failure to promote the pupil's welfare and doing so in an “irrational” manner, as well as failure to have regard to the Equality Act 2010, as pupils with special educational needs or poor mental health are being placed in isolation against their best interests.
+To add, failure to comply with article 8 of the European Convention of Human Rights.
 The school trust responded saying "other of their schools were outstanding".

 In September 2019, the trust launched a new behaviour policy.
 Schools Week reported that the new policy included "more praise, a further safeguard to pick up – and provide support for – those pupils stuck on the “merry go round” of sanctions, and more teaching for pupils about how to behave."

 Ofsted noted that this resulted in much-improved behaviour and, consequently, a significant reduction in the need to use exclusions."

 In 2019 former teachers at Outwood Academy Bishopsgarth reported a practice of intimidating and humiliating assemblies, which the trust denied; other teachers reported that these assemblies were trust policy and took place at other schools in the trust.

 On 1 May 2019, the trust announced its intention that pupils will have to repeat a year, and be separated from their peer group, if their behaviour is deemed inadequate.
 The trust insists this is their legal right, no extra support is being provided for the students in spite of a warning that this type of zero tolerance creates child mental health problems, and violence against teachers.